aespinosa/cookbook-kube/README.md

 # kube cookbook

-Library cookbook for managing various components of a Kubernetes cluster as Chef resources.
+The kube cookbook is a Library cookbook that provides custom resources for managing various components of a Kubernetes cluster.

 # Custom Resources